-Central government control of borrowing was ended and replaced with Prudential borrowing by the Local Government Act 2003.
-Prudential borrowing permitted local government organisations to borrow to fund capital spending plans provided they could demonstrate their affordability.
+Prudential borrowing permits local government organisations to borrow to fund capital spending plans provided they could demonstrate their affordability.
 Prudential indicators are the means to demonstrate affordability.

 Authorised limit for external debt - this is the maximum limit for external borrowing.
 This is the statutory limit determined under section 3(1) of the Local Government Act 2003.
 This limit is set to allow sufficient headroom for day to day operational management of cash flows.